aurelia0029/secureML-demo/README.md

-# People Detection Web Application
+# People Detection & Parking Violation System

-A deep learning-based people detection web application built with FastAPI and PyTorch, supporting real-time inference through both image upload and live camera feed.
+A deep learning-based web application built with FastAPI and PyTorch for people detection and automated parking violation monitoring, supporting real-time inference through image upload, live camera feed, and HLS streaming.

 ## Overview

-This project provides a web interface for people detection using Prototypical Part Network (PPNet) architectures.
-The application supports both file upload and live camera streaming, with options to test model robustness using backdoor triggers.
+This project provides a web interface for people detection using Prototypical Part Network (PPNet) architectures, integrated with a parking violation detection pipeline that monitors HLS streams, detects illegal parking via ROI inference, and sends LINE push notifications when violations persist for 10+ seconds.

 ## Features